saar-win/personal-projects/labos/README.md

     - Dockerfile
     - Makefile
 ```
-- Create a k8s cluster by terraform script.
+- Create a k8s cluster using terraform script.
-- Deploy the K8S ingress by ansible.
+- Deploy the K8S ingress using ansible.
-- Deploy the application by ansible.
+- Deploy the application using ansible.
 - The goal of this project is to build the cluster with
     one technology and deploy the application with the other technology.
-# To locally use (just the app), run:
+# To run application locally, run:
 ```
 make run-local
 ```